 - The Localism Act 2011

-- We will keep your personal details all the time you stay on the Housing Register.
+If you do qualify to join the housing register we will keep your personal details all the time you have an application on the housing register.

-If we give you a home in a Council owned property Your personal information will be kept in accordance with our Neighbourhood data retention policy.
+If you move into a council owned property your information will be kept in accordance with our neighbourhood services data retention policy.

 If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to the Information Commissioner’s Office at: https://ico.org.uk/concerns/.